Kodular/Documentation/docs/blocks/text.md

 Contains a text string.

 This string can contain any characters \(letters, numbers, or other special characters\).
-On Makeroid, it will be considered a Text object.
+On Kodular, it will be considered a Text object.

 ## join {#join}